MarkoMackic/markomackic.github.io/_posts/2022-10-26-decentralized-git-social-network.md

 ### Social network with e2e encrption using `git`

-Now, imagine the repository layout like this:
+Now, imagine the repository layout like this ( might change ):

 ```
 repository